ChrisHaSaar/Paketdienst/README.md

 ===========================================

 ENGLISH:
 Python Package Update Script

 Description:
 This Python script, titled "Paketdienst" (Package Service), automates the process of checking and updating Python packages using the pip package manager.
 The script ensures that pip itself is up to date and then examines all installed packages, offering the option to update them.
 Additionally, it generates detailed log files in the "Log-Files" directory, providing a clear record of the update process.

+New Features:

+Batch Decisions:
+Allows the user to make decisions for multiple packages simultaneously, such as all minor updates or all updates for a specific selection of packages.

+Automatic Decisions with Manual Confirmation Option: Defaults to performing all updates but offers an option where the script pauses before each update for the user to decide.

 Features:
 Checks and upgrades pip to the latest version if needed.
 Examines installed packages and performs automatic updates for predefined packages.
 Allows for manual confirmation before updating specific packages.
-Creates log files in the "Log-Files" directory to document the update process.
+Creates log files in the "Log-Files" directory to document the update process in detail.

 Author:
 Christian Hammenstede